rusel1989/lumos/.github/CONTRIBUTING.md

 ## Requesting new features

-If you work for Airbnb, please create an issue and start a discussion about the feature you want added to Lumos, and why.
+If you work for Lumos, please create an issue and start a discussion about the feature you want added to Lumos, and why.

-Otherwise, we will not be accepting new features from individuals outside of Airbnb.
+Otherwise, we will not be accepting new features from individuals outside of Lumos.

 ## Releasing and versioning